nvsnkv/NVs.Probe/readme.md

-# Probe
+# Probe [Prrof of Concept!]
-A .net core app that collects and publishes command line based metrics to MQTT server.
+A PoC version of .net core app that collects and publishes command line based metrics to MQTT server.
 Supports configuration convention used by Home Assistant [MQTT integration](https://www.home-assistant.io/docs/mqtt/discovery/).

 ## Usage